wevre/wry/README.md

 and would probably get the results we expected.
 Now the `fullName` function has an `$obj` array with the entries it expects to see.

+This is sort of a convoluted example because if all we really cared about was composing a full name, we might want to pass first and last names in as (read-only) arguments, rather than composing with an object.
+But here we are trying to provide an example of an object (the Person) that includes data and functions to work on that data.
+So there you go.

 As a corollary to this, if we have a function with the same name defined in the local scope, it *won't* get called by the straightforward composition operator.
 We instead have to explicitly refer to it's containing scope (`$loc`), like so: